jared-richard-clarke/student/notes/parser-combinators/combinators.md

 ## Standard Combinators

 In *To Mock a Mockingbird* by Raymond Smullyan, combinators are named after birds.
-Any computable function can be implemented using only the *Kestral* and the *Starling*.
+Any computable function can be implemented using only the *Kestrel* and the *Starling*.

 ```fsharp
 let I x = x                // identity function, or the Idiot bird